 Patricia A. Grady, PhD, RN, FAAN is the second recipient of the M. Louise Fitzpatrick Award for Transformative Leadership, given by Villanova University’s M. Louise Fitzpatrick College of Nursing.
-Donna S. Havens, PhD, RN, FAAN, Connelly Endowed Dean and Professor, presented the award to Dr. Grady, an internationally recognized nurse researcher and neuroscientist, is the Director Emeritus, National Institute of Nursing Research, National Institutes of Health, and a Visiting Distinguished Professor at Georgetown University School of Nursing and Health Studies.
+Donna S. Havens, PhD, RN, FAAN, Connelly Endowed Dean and Professor, presented the award on November 14, 2019 to Dr. Grady, an internationally recognized nurse researcher and neuroscientist.
+Dr. Grady is the Director Emeritus, National Institute of Nursing Research, National Institutes of Health, and a Visiting Distinguished Professor at Georgetown University School of Nursing and Health Studies.

 The Fitzpatrick Award for Transformative Leadership acknowledges and celebrates Dr. Grady’s relentless pursuit of advancement in health care through nursing science, igniting change in numerous interprofessional collaborations, galvanizing the next generation of leaders, and inspiring action in countless nurse scientists across the country and the globe.
 After remarking about Dr. Grady’s phenomenal impact on nursing science and health care, Dean Havens challenged the students, faculty, colleagues and fellow nurse scientists, “to be inspired by Dr. Grady and continue to ask those bold questions and innovate with new science to improve care and the systems in which care is delivered”.
 Immediately following the ceremony and award presentation, Dr. Grady delivered her lecture, “A Vision for the Future of Nursing Research”.